c-sanders/BoostAndQtThreads/README.md

 dependency file, is handled by one of the vpath directives which is defined within in the Makefile - in this particular case, the `vpath %.hpp` directive.
 This directive should list one of more directories for the make utility to search through whenever it is required to go looking for any `.hpp` files.
-If the dependency file is found, and it is found to be newer than the target file - or if the target file doesn't yet exist, then this suffix rule will be invoked (using the target and dependency files just discussed) in order to update the target file.
+If the dependency file is found, and it is found to be newer than the target file - or if the target file doesn't yet exist, then this suffix rule will be invoked (using the target and dependency filenames just discussed) in order to update the target file.

 + Problem with this suffix rule and a workaround.

-A problem with this Makefile, is that it doesn't tell the make utility how to build `.cpp` suffixed moc files from `.hpp` files.
-To help compensate for this, the suffix rule makes a copy of the target `.moc` file.
+There is a problem with this Makefile, and that is that it doesn't tell the make utility how to build `.cpp` suffixed moc files from `.hpp` files.
+To help compensate for this, once the suffix rule has built its `.moc` target file, it then makes a copy of it.
 This copy has a similar name to the target file, except that the filename is prefixed by `moc_` and the filename extension is changed from `.moc` to `.cpp`.
 For example;

 	TestClass.moc --> moc_TestClass.cpp

 Remember, these two files are the same file and are effectivey created at the same time.
 Furthermore, the file `TestClass.hpp` is the dependency file for both of them.

 File `moc_TestClass.cpp` is itself declared as a build dependency in `./src/Makefile.am`.
-This then raises the question as to why moc_TestClass.cpp isn't simply generated from a corresponding .hpp dependency file?
+This then raises the question of why moc_TestClass.cpp isn't simply generated from a corresponding .hpp dependency file?
 That is;

 	TestClass.hpp --> moc_TestClass.cpp

-As per the discussion earlier, the make utility would ascertain that the dependency file for this target should be
+Taking into account what was stated earlier, we can see that the make utility would ascertain that the dependency file for this target should be `moc_TestClass.hpp`. make would then go searching for a dependency file with this name, but would be unable to find it.
+This is one of the reasons why suffix rules were described earlier as not being all that powerful - or clever.

-The reason for this is because when make goes looking for consults the directories listed in the appropriate vpath, it will never find a file called;

-	moc_TestClass.hpp

-Furthermore, and as far as the author is aware, suffix rules aren't powerful enough to allow us to specify such a scenario.
-Pattern rules can do this, but they are a
-GNU extension, and as a result, the GNU Autotools will complain about them.
++ Can a pattern rule be used instead?

+This might then prompt the question as to why a pattern rule can't be used instead?
+Afterll, they are more powerful - and clever.
+Couldn't the suffix rule from above be replaced with a pattern rule such as the following;

+	%.hpp : moc_%.cpp

+	@echo "Makefile   : ./src/moc/Makefile"
+	@echo "Target     = $@"
+	@echo "Dependency = $<"
+	${MOC} ${boost_and_qt_threads_INCLUDES} $< -o $@

+Now we don't need to copy the resulting file.
+The trouble however, is that the Autotools will complain when they see a pattern rule.
+In response to seeing a pattern rule, the Autotools will generate a message which is similar to the following;

+	automake: warnings are treated as errors
+	src/Makefile.am:xxx: warning: '%'-style pattern rules are a GNU make extension
+	autoreconf: automake failed with exit status: 1